vault27/Foundation/bgp.md

 - Most service providers do not except prefixes larger then /24
 - We configure summarization in address family section for Nexus and it works for all neighbors, we specify summarized prefix there with as-set option and summer only, without summer only option it will advertise all prefixes plus summary
 - No auto-summary is the default
-- Dynamic route summarization is done via address-family command
+- `Dynamic route summarization` is done via address-family command
-    - aggregate-address network subnet-mask [summary-only] [as-set]
+    - `aggregate-address network subnet-mask [summary-only] [as-set]`
-- `as-set` means to keep AS_PATH information from small agregated routes
+- `as-set` - means to keep AS_PATH information from small agregated routes
+- When you add as-set, BGP includes `all unique AS numbers` that appear in any of the component routes, wrapped inside an AS_SET (unordered list), duplicates are removed
+- `10.0.0.0/16  AS_PATH: 65001 {65010, 65020}`
 - Example: 172.16.1.0/24, 172.16.2.0/24, 172.16.3.0/24 are aggregated with command: aggregate-address 172.16.0.0 255.255.240.0
 - This command will add to BGP table prefix 172.16.0.0/20 - but it will not delete smaller route
-- summer-only option suppresses the component network prefixes
+- `summer-only` - option suppresses the component network prefixes
-- Suppression - when BGP process does not advertise routes (fo example connected) because of aggregation
+- Suppression - when BGP process does not advertise routes (for example connected) because of aggregation
-- When new summary route is advertised it is advertised without any previous attributes or AS Path.
+- When new summary route is advertised without as-set it is advertised `without any previous attributes or AS Path`.
 It is sent as if an aggregating router is an originator of route: AS Path contains only AS of aggregating router
-- Atomic-aggregate and Aggregator Path Attributes is added by the aggregator and all other routers see in BGP table: aggregated by 65200 192.168.2.2
+- `Atomic-aggregate` and `Aggregator` Path Attributes is added by the aggregator and all other routers see in BGP table: aggregated by 65200 192.168.2.2
+- `Atomic-aggregate` just notifies that it is an aggregated route
+- `Aggregator` includes router ID of aggregator
 - Aggregated route appears in BGP table only after at least one viable component route enters BGP table, for example 172.16.1.0/24
 - After enabling aggregation BGP installs aggregated route to RIB of originating router with gateway Null0 - it is called summary discard route it is created to avoid loops
 - Loops explanation: R1 aggregates 192.168.1.0/24 and 192.168.2.0/24 and sends to everyone 192.168.0.0/16.
 After this it gets a packet with destination 192.168.3.1 - it does not know about this network - and what it does?
 It sends it to default gateway! - Bad!
 And if summary discard route is installed this packaet will be silently dropped :)
 - To sum up agrregated route is in two tables: RIB and BGP, in BGP default route is 0.0.0.0 and in RIB NULL0
 - Component routes are still in BGP table but they have status - s -suppressed
 - If we configure summarization, for example two LANs connected to Leaf, and then if we disconnect one LAN, summerized route will continue propogating and everyone will consider this LAN available.
 Especially summarization is unacceptable on Spines.
 This is relevant only with "summer only" option
-- Static summarization: we add static route with Null0 as gateway,then advertise it with `network` command or `redistribute static`
+- `Static summarization`: we add static route with Null0 as gateway,then advertise it with `network` command or `redistribute static`
 - The route with AD 254 ensures the prefix remains in the routing table only as a last resort when no other routes exist
 - The tag 50 in the static route can be used for route filtering or policy purposes, such as identifying and applying specific policies to this route in redistribution or routing decisions